sirajms5/sirajms5/README.md

 ## Siraj Mohammed Saleem
 - 👋 Hi, I’m Siraj.
-- 👀 I aspire to become a software developer, looking for a coop opportunity.
 - :school: Graduated with 4.0/4.0 GPA from Algonquin College.
 - 📫 Reach me at moha1030@algonquinlive.com, or visit <a href="https://www.sirajsaleem.com">my website</a>.
 Looking forward to working together.
-- Some of my repositories are private due to Algonquin College requirements.
+- Some of my repositories are private due to Algonquin College policies.
 <br/>

 ## :robot: Back-End